 Your AMH level is a reflection of your growing or actively maturing follicles.

-In healthy women, their AMH level increases until early adulthood, peaks at 25 years of age, and then slowly declines until after menopause (at which time there are no more growing follicles).
+Your AMH level increases until early adulthood, peaks at about 25 years of age, and then slowly declines until after menopause (at which time there are no more actively growing follicles).

-If you have low AMH levels, it means that you have fewer growing follicles and at that moment in time, your ovarian reserve is low.
+If you have a Low AMH level, it means that you have fewer growing follicles and at that moment in time, your functional ovarian reserve is low…..it does NOT mean you are ‘running out of eggs’!

 According to research, AMH levels are ‘not a good predictor of female fertility’!